SLH News - 76ers Logo

 Philadelphia 76ers Primary Logo 2015 - Present

-In 2009, several minor tweaks were made to the Philadelphia 76ers logo, settling it into what could now be regarded as one of the most recognizable modern sports logos.
+In 2009, several minor tweaks were made to the Philadelphia 76ers logo, solidifying it into one of the most recognizable modern sports logos.
 It is simple yet distinctive, instantly identifying the team, whether seen on jerseys, hats, or other items.

 The Bottom Line